 Additional tips for making beneficial dietary choices while on the night shift include:

-- Dried fruit provides a sweet boost of energy with fewer harmful effects on the body than the typical sugar-filled junk food item.
+- Dried fruit provides a sweet boost of energy.
+Natural food possess fewer harmful effects on the body than the typical sugar-filled junk food item.

-- Lessen the chances of fatigue and headaches caused by dehydration by drinking fruit juice and water.
+- Combat dehydration by drinking fruit juice.
+Lessen the chances of fatigue and headaches caused by dehydration by drinking fruit juice and water.

 4. Monitor Your Health